Tips and tricks for Power BI map visualizations

 When drilling with geo-hierarchies, it is important to know how each drill button works and what gets sent to Bing Maps.

-- On the left there are 2 other drill options.
+- On the left, there are two other drill options.
 The first option, , drills to the next level of the hierarchy for all locations at once.
 For example, if you are currently looking at countries and then use this option to move to the next level, states, Power BI displays state data for all countries.
 For geo-coding, Power BI sends Bing Maps state data (no country data) for all locations.
 This option is useful if each level of your hierarchy is unrelated to the level above it.

 More questions?
 Try the Power BI Community